1967–68 Northern Rugby Football League season: Kangaroo Tour

 The 1967–68 Kangaroos were captain-coached by champion St George Dragons centre Reg Gasnier who was making his third tour following from 1959–60 and 1967–68.
 While his team achieved success, the tour was a tragedy for Gasnier.
 He broke his leg during the first test at Headingley that saw him sit out the remainder of the English leg.
 He returned to the field in France but in a minor game against Les Espoirs in Avignon, he suffered a further break.
 This would ultimately cause him to announce his retirement from playing at the age of just 28.
-He later told in an interview that he never regretted his decision to retire, explaining that he had been playing rugby league virtually non-stop including juniors, junior representative games, the Sydney premiership, interstate games and international tours since the early 1950s, and felt it was about time that he started devoting more time to his family.
+He later told in an interview that he never regretted his decision to retire, explaining that he had been playing rugby league including juniors, junior representative games, the Sydney premiership and senior representative teams which included multiple interstate and overseas tours, virtually non-stop since the early 1950s, and felt it was about time that he started devoting more time to his family.